LisaT2016/website/README.md

 Provided is information relating to experiences learned and services offered.

-un [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Projects

 Projects is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions f